joshingram/EventTracker/README.md

 ### Stretch Goals Implemented:
 The Controller contains logic which anticipates many possible errors and will display a corresponding status code (400, 404, etc) as well as setting more specific codes (204, etc) for successful operations.
 Potential errors include giving bad data (missing a non-nullable field) or attempting to modify a record that does not exist.
 Postman tests include tests for bad data and data id numbers.

-Users can sort the list of all trails by Highest Elevation (either ascending or descending order).
+Users can sort the list of all trails by Highest Elevation (in either ascending or descending order).

+Users can sort the list of all trails by Date Completed (in either ascending or descending order).

 ### How to Access:
 | CRUD Op. | HTTP Verb | URI                         | Request Body | Response Body |